globalizejs/globalize/README.md

 that indicates an estimate of the user's preference for the language.

 <pre>
-jQuery.global.preferCulture( "fr;q=0.4, es;q=0.5, he" );
+Globalize.preferCulture( "fr;q=0.4, es;q=0.5, he" );
 </pre>
 In this example, the neutral Hebrew culture "he" is given top priority (an unspecified quality is equal to 1).
-If that language is not an exact match for any of the cultures available in jQuery.global.cultures, then "es" is the next highest priority with 0.5, etc. If none of these match, just like with the array syntax, the search starts over and the same rules are applied to the corresponding neutral language culture for each.
+If that language is not an exact match for any of the cultures available in Globalize.cultures, then "es" is the next highest priority with 0.5, etc. If none of these match, just like with the array syntax, the search starts over and the same rules are applied to the corresponding neutral language culture for each.
 If still none match, the